-This series was produced for RTE 1 (main channel in Ireland).
+This series was produced for RTE 1 (main channel in Ireland) in 2010.

 This series was produced for TG4, the Irish language television station.
 I produced a number of herbal remedies on this as well as introducing the plants e.g. plantain, cramp bark (Guelder Rose), holly etc.

 From 2013.
 This series is often repeated on the TG4 iplayer.

 To check if it’s available, click this link.

 Key Public-Speaking Credits